-I kindly request that your limit your formal photo time to immediate family, grandparents, wedding party and other extremely important people, and save the rest of your group photos for the reception.
+I kindly request that you limit your formal photo time to immediate family, grandparents, wedding party, and other extremely important people, and save the rest of your group photos for the reception.
 The reception is great for photos of coworkers, extended family, and college friends!

 The Couple Photos

 The ideal lighting for couple photos is in the hour before the sunsets!
 In the photography world, this is known as the golden hour, when the lighting is soft and golden, and the colors are vibrant!
 This is when I recommend taking the bulk of your couple photos.
 Depending on what time the sunsets this time may fall during dinner at your reception or as early as right after your ceremony in winter.
 It is important that you check what time the sunset is on your wedding day and plan to sneak away in the hour before for 15-20 minutes for those lovely sunset photos.
 It is always worth it, I promise!